elieduclr/LostHorizon/EN-README.md

 - **Trap**: Trap that deals damage when stepped on.
 - **Necromancer's Grimoire**: When held in the off-hand, it increases max health from 20 to 22 hearts.
 - **Ring infuser**: Block used to give powers to rings (gold or iron) by infusing a gem (ice crystal, mythril or onyx).
+- **Destiny Dice**: A die that gives a random effect for 10 seconds.
+The cooldown is 1 minute.

 ### 💍 Infused Rings and Gems